-You've made the decision to return to natural hair.
-Instead of going the quick route of the big chop, you've chosen to transition.
-This allows you to retain length, which is very important to some women who love their long hair and/or don't really like a short look.
-The time you take to transition is up to you; some women want a very short one and plan to cut off their processed locks within several months, while other ladies want as long a transition as possible, which can be more challenging.
-These 10 tips are designed to make your transition to natural hair easier and more enjoyable.
+So, you've made the decision to return to natural hair.
+Instead of going the quick route of the big chop, you've chosen to transition, which allows you to retain length.
+The time you take to transition is up to you; some people want a very short amount of time and plan to cut off their processed locks within several months, while others want as long a transition as possible, which can be more challenging.
+To find out the best ways to transition to natural hair, we spoke to the experts.

-Usually, processes like transitioning -- particularly if you decide on a long-term journey -- go more smoothly if you have a plan in place.
+Usually, processes like transitioning—particularly if you decide on a long-term journey—go more smoothly if you have a plan in place.
 This doesn't mean your plans won't change.
-You may get six months into your transition and decide to big chop then, or you might extend your transition another few months because you don't want to let go of any length.
+You may get six months into your transition and decide on the big chop then, or you might extend your transition another few months because you don't want to let go of any length.

-However long your transition to natural hair will be, you need to choose some hairstyles to wear.
+However long your transition to natural hair will be, you'll need to choose some hairstyles to wear.
 It's best if you select hairdos that are:

 - Easy for you to create, which will be useful on days when you're rushed or not in the mood for a lot of work